hiattp/dotfiles/README.md

 ## MacVim

 On OSX I prefer and recommend [MacVim](https://github.com/b4winckler/macvim/releases) as the default editor, since it has the perks of a traditional OSX application.
+Make sure to do [this](http://stackoverflow.com/questions/2056137/how-to-run-mvim-macvim-from-terminal) after installation.

 ## Zsh Setup